.NET 1.1C# Compound Assignment Operators

 value %= 8; // value = 2

 Compound assignment operators provide two benefits.
-Firstly, they produce more compact code (they are often called shorthand operators for this reason).
-Secondly, the variable being operated upon, or operand, only needs to be evaluated once in the compiled application.
-This can actually make the code more efficient when executed.
+Firstly, they produce more compact code; they are often called shorthand operators for this reason.
+Secondly, the variable being operated upon, or operand, will only be evaluated once in the compiled application.
+This can make the code more efficient.

 Operator Precedence